top of page

 Evening Routine & Sleep Environment

-Using lavender sleep sprays, white noise, and blackout curtains can also help reduce micro-awakenings.
-A dark, cool, quiet room supports melatonin production and minimises interruptions.
+Environmental cues also matter.
+Using lavender sleep sprays, white noise, and blackout curtains can reduce micro-awakenings, while keeping the bedroom dark, cool, and quiet supports natural melatonin production and minimises overnight disruptions.

 Addressing Anxiety